 The drop in oil price and global GDP

-There appear to be three reasons for this lower impact on global GDP.
+There appear to be three reasons for a lower impact on global GDP.

-First, although the oil price decrease has been largely passed on to consumers in advanced countries, there has been much less pass-through in the rest of the world.
-Many governments – for example, in China and India – have taken advantage of the decline to reduce subsidies on fuel consumption and thereby strengthen their fiscal position.
+First, although the drop in oil price has been largely passed on to consumers in advanced countries, there has been much less pass-through in the rest of the world.
+Many governments – for example, China and India – have taken advantage of the decline to reduce subsidies on fuel consumption and thereby strengthen their fiscal position.

 A second reason is that, normally, a supply-driven oil price decline raises world demand by transferring resources from high-saving oil producers to consumers with a higher propensity to spend.
 This channel, however, has been muted, as major oil producers have faced pressures to increase spending, and as consumer countries continue to repair balance sheets from the financial crisis.

-Third, the collapse in oil prices has led to a major short-term drop in investment in the oil industry, with global investment in production and exploration falling from $700 billion in 2014 to $550 billion in 2015, with spill-over to energy commodities.
+Third, the drop in oil price has led to a major short-term drop in investment in the oil industry, with global investment in production and exploration falling from $700 billion in 2014 to $550 billion in 2015, with spill-over to energy commodities.
 Sharp declines in investment in other commodity sectors have also contributed to overall slow global growth.